 Our history in a nutshell:

-Sans Souci (meaning “without concern” or “no worries”) was conceived one fine spring day in 2003 when Michelle Ellsworth and Brandi Mathis sat on the porch of a 1967 Marlette mobile home in the Sans Souci Trailer Park in Boulder, Colorado, musing about the pleasures of viewing and creating dances for the screen.
-Quickly, Boulder Museum of Contemporary Art (BMoCA) and the University of Colorado at Boulder Department of Theatre and Dance, as well as artists Ana Baer and Hamel Bloom, added their support to transform mere musings into a festival of dance cinema.
+Sans Souci (meaning “without concern” or “no worries”) was conceived one fine spring day in 2003 when Michelle Ellsworth and Brandi Mathis sat on the porch of a 1967 Marlette mobile home in the Sans Souci Mobile Home Park in Boulder, Colorado, musing about the pleasures of viewing and creating dances for the screen.
+Quickly, Boulder Museum of Contemporary Art (BMoCA) and the University of Colorado Boulder Department of Theatre & Dance, as well as artists Ana Baer and Hamel Bloom, added their support to transform mere musings into a festival of dance cinema.

 What was first imagined as an informal gathering of local dance video artists screening their works on a white wall in a trailer is now an international festival with submissions from all over the world.
 With seventeen years of annual festivals behind us, Sans Souci has exhibited 682 works from countries all over the world, including: Argentina, Armenia, Australia, Austria, Belgium, Brazil, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Ghana, Greece, Hungary, Iceland, India, Indonesia, Iran, Ireland, Israel, Italy, Japan, Mexico, Netherlands, Norway, Portugal, Romania, Russia, Scotland, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Turkey, the UK, and the USA.
 Our international tours have brought the festival itself to Mexico, Germany, Spain, the UK, Brazil, and Trinidad & Tobago.